 Method 7 - Slate/River Stone

-A slate or river stone is probably the closest thing you’ll find to sharpening stones.
+A slate or river stone is probably the closest thing you’ll find to knife sharpening stones.

-Slates have the perfect consistency when you want to sharpen a knife.
+Slates have the perfect consistency when you want to sharpen a knife with no knife sharpener.

 Plus, you can find a rock on the go, so you don’t have to carry it around with you.